 Healthcare professionals divide neuralgia into categories depending on the areas of the body it affects.
 The following are some common types of neuralgia:

-The duration of these episodes varies among people but can last up to 2 minutes, according to the National Institute of Neurological Disorders and Stroke.
+The duration of these episodes varies among people but can last up to

 Type 2 TN produces a constant, dull aching sensation in the face.